wmcbrine/wmcbrine.github.io/pbm/README.md

 A couple of image format converters that I wrote for [NetPBM], that I always meant to publish, but never quite got around to.
-These are standard ANSI C89.
+These are written in standard ANSI C89.

 rletopbm